 Improving the customer experience should be the ultimate goal of every business owner, regardless of industry, because the success of your business relies heavily on retaining clients and their referrals.
-When considering ways to improve customer experience, upselling probably isn't what you would think of.
+When considering ways to improve customer experience at your studio, upselling probably isn't what you would think of.
 Upselling often takes on a negative connotation involving pushy, disingenuous people offering goods or services to every client.
 But the truth is upselling is just exposing targeted clients to specific goods or services that based on their history you think they would want.
 This type of upselling is giving your customers a great overall experience and building trust between them and your brand.

 So how do you train your staff to upsell in a way that actually improves the customer experience?
 The first step is determining what products or services you wish to promote as well as the target demographic.
 The worst thing you can do is tell your staff we are pushing said product or service and they advertise to anyone who comes in the door.